Current Affairs-Topics

 Final Thoughts

-The tributaries of the Brahmaputra River form a lifeline for northeast India and neighboring regions.
+The tributaries of the Brahmaputra River form a lifeline for northeast India and neighbouring regions.

-Keep this guide bookmarked as a quick revision tool and share it with fellow SSC aspirants preparing for the General Studies and Geography sections.
+Keep this guidebook bookmarked as a quick revision tool and share it with fellow SSC aspirants preparing for the General Studies and Geography sections.

 More Related Articles